turingschool-examples/task_manager_rails/README.md

 </form>
 ```

 Here we have a form with an action (url path) of /tasks and a method of post.
-This combination of path and verb will be important when we create the route in the controller.
+This combination of path and verb will be important when we create the route, controller and action.
 We then have an text input field for the title, a textarea for the description, and a submit button.

 Navigate to [http://localhost:3000/tasks/new](http://localhost:3000/tasks/new) to see your beautiful form!